December 2016 Vol 9, Special Issue: Payers’ Perspectives In Oncology: AVBCC 2016 Highlights - Conference Correspondent

 Budget Impact Analysis of Elotuzumab in Combination with Lenalidomide and Dexamethasone for Relapsed/Refractory Multiple Myeloma

 Payers have expressed concern about the rising costs of combination therapies in multiple myeloma.
 In an effort to address these potential concerns, a budget impact model was developed to estimate the 3-year costs of adding elotuzumab in combination with lenalidomide and dexamethasone to a health plan’s formulary.

 A New Risk Stratification Tool to Estimate Survival in Patients with Multiple Myeloma After First Relapse

 Risk stratification tools are used to estimate survival expectations and help to guide treatment decisions after first relapse in multiple myeloma.
 European researchers have developed a new stratification tool consisting of 4 distinct dimensions that are used to characterize risk of survival.

-Treatment with a Novel HDAC6 Inhibitor plus Pomalidomide and Dexamethasone in Relapsed/Refractory Multiple Myeloma
+Pembrolizumab in Combination with Pomalidomide and Dexamethasone for Relapsed/Refractory Multiple Myeloma